Cor377/grad-portfolio/projects/algovis/README.md

-# Alogrithm Visual and Benchmarks
+# Algorithm Visuals and Benchmarks
-**Goal:** Comparing runtime and correctness of [bubble / insertion / merge / quick] sort on [radom integer arrays].
-Producing a reproductiable script and a bar chart.
+**Goal:** Comparing runtime and correctness of [bubble / insertion / merge / quick] sort on [random integer arrays].
+Producing a reproduciable script and a bar chart.

 **Milestones**
--v0:runnable script; all four scipts passed correctness test; make one barchart -v1:average multiple sizes and repetitions; show result and conclusions -v2:streamlit page to choose input size and plot interactively
+-v0:runnable scripts; all four scipts passed correctness test; make one bar chart -v1:average multiple sizes and repetitions; show result and conclusions -v2:Streamlit page to choose input size and plot interactively

 **How to run**